jetstream-cloud/js2docs/docs/general/instancemgt.md

 - modifications to the instance's filesystem(s) or running software.
 For example, someone with access to the instance could still log in and delete files.
 Locking only prevents instance actions at the cloud (OpenStack) level.
 - the instance from shutting off when your allocation expires or is exhausted.

-## Reboot
+### Reboot

 Rebooting an instance is just like restarting a computer.
 The cloud will first attempt a graceful or "soft" reboot, where all of your programs are allowed to exit.
 If that fails then will perform a "hard" reboot, which will lose any work that is not yet written to disk.
 If you cannot connect to your instance, rebooting is a good troubleshooting step before creating a support ticket.

----
+## Advanced Actions

 The following actions are for more sophisticated use cases.
-If you're a new cloud user, it's okay to skip reading the rest for now.
+If you're a new cloud user, it's okay to skip reading about these for now.

-## Resize
+### Resize

 **Note: this feature is not implemented in Exosphere yet -- coming soon.
 Until then, you can resize using Horizon.**